 In all there are 19 accepted species of otter ranging in size from the Asian Short Clawed Otter, Amblonyx cinerea which is about the size of a large domestic cat, to sea otters, river otters, and the giant Brazilian otter Pteronura brasiliensis which can grow to over 2.5m in length and weigh over 35kg.
 Some of the otters here may be rescued, some have been bred here, others are part of breeding exchanges and some are just very old, in need of extra care and are here for retirement!
 There are three species to be seen, our native British or European otter which can be shy and elusive in the wild, the playful little Asian otters which are a joy to watch and the large North American River Otters who are real show-offs.

-This is great fun and takes place at 11.30am, 2.00pm & 4.30pm every day.
+This is great fun and takes place at 11.30am, 2.00pm & 4.00pm every day (in season).
 The otter keeper takes visitors around at this time and explains all about the different otters and answers any questions that visitors may have.
 Why not find out more about the three different species we have by going to there own pages: British or European Otters; Asian Short-clawed Otters; North American Otters